 Triggering manic episodes and worsening symptoms

 A review published in early 2015 found that using marijuana could make manic symptoms worse in a person with bipolar disorder.
 They also found that marijuana use could trigger a manic episode.
-In addition, the 2015 study above touting benefits to marijuana use, also found that it worsened manic or depressive symptoms in some people.
+In addition,

 Higher rates of attempted suicide and early onset